ExtendRealityLtd/Malimbe/README.md

 Check out the [Documentation] a further in-depth look at the features of Malimbe.

-## Contributing

-If you want to raise a bug report or feature request please follow [SUPPORT.md][Support].

-While we intend to add more features to Malimbe when we identify a need or use case, we're always open to take contributions!
-Please follow the contribution guidelines found in [CONTRIBUTING.md][Contributing].

 ## Naming

 Inspired by [Fody's naming] the name "Malimbe" comes from the [small birds][Malimbus] that belong to the weaver family [Ploceidae].